 AI succeeds because even though most people believe they are self-aware, being self-aware is very rare.
 Studies estimate that 85%-90% of people don’t understand themselves or the ways they impact others.
-Research has shown that as a person rises in an organisation the overlap between self-perception versus staff-perceptions actually decreases.
+Research has shown that as a person rises in an organization the overlap between self-perception versus staff-perceptions actually decreases.

 The systems that know you best however, are owned by private companies who are targeting ads at you or profiling you for their own ends.
 Although AIs are often described as improving the relevance of recommendations, the problem is that the AI can be trained to further exploit dark patterns and get us hooked to services and content in ways that were not otherwise possible.
 Rather than use this deep insight to help us thrive, much of AI is actually getting in our way.